 If you’re not used to sleeping on your back, practice sleeping on your back for a couple of weeks prior to your procedure.
 If you’re not comfortable, it may be because your spine is improperly supported or aligned.
 To give your spine more support, get a mattress pad that makes your mattress medium or medium-firm.
 To improve the alignment of your spine, put a pillow under your knees.

 Staying Up Too Late

 Getting enough sleep is crucial for a rapid recovery.
 You should be prepared to spend at least 9.5 hours in bed each night.
 You need to get at least nine hours of sleep nightly, and this sleep should be consecutive.
 Also of note, you should nap during the day if you feel particularly tired.
-It is not uncommon to feel unusually tired during the first 24 to 72 hours following your rhinoplasty depending on the type of anesthesia used.
+It is not uncommon to feel unusually tired during the first 24 to 72 hours following your Rhinoplasty Mcallen TX depending on the type of anesthesia used.

 To ensure that you get plenty of quality sleep, minimize your exposure to blue light two to three hours before bedtime.
 This means that you should minimize the amount of time you spend looking at a screen, like a computer monitor, television, phone, or tablet.
 To help you wind down before bed, you may want to work on putting together a puzzle, read a book in a dimly lit room, or listen to an audiobook.

 It is also important that you avoid drinking alcohol for the first couple of weeks of your recovery period.
 Alcohol is a diuretic, meaning drinking alcohol will flush crucial water out of your system.
 Unfortunately, proper hydration is crucial for your recovery.
 If you are dehydrated, it will take you longer to recover.
 Note, alcohol doesn’t just cause your body to flush out crucial hydration.
 It also causes your body to flush out essential micronutrients.